evanx/ndeploy-bash/README.md

 - the service must shutdown when its hashes key in Redis has expired (or was deleted)
 - we expire the service key in 120 seconds

+Since the timeout of the routine blocking pop causes the script to exit, the service is "ephemeral."

 This service is not particularly useful for manual purposes.
 It is intended for the orchestration of a distributed system of microservices.
-An orchestration service named `rcontrol` is planned, that requires `ndeploy.` For an overview of these related services, see: https://github.com/evanx/mpush-redis/blob/master/related.md
+Other orchestration services are planned, that require `ndeploy.` For an overview of these related services, see: https://github.com/evanx/mpush-redis/blob/master/related.md

-Since the timeout of the routine blocking pop causes the script to exit, the service is "ephemeral."

 ### bash